Israel declares war, approves 'significant' steps to retaliate against Hamas

 Authorities were still trying to determine how many civilians and soldiers were seized by Hamas fighters during the mayhem and taken back to Gaza.
 From videos and witnesses, the captives are known to include women, children, and the elderly.

-As many as 1,000 Hamas fighters were involved in the assault, U.S. Secretary of State Andrew Blinken said on ABC's “This Week” – a high figure that underscored the extent of planning by the militant group ruling Gaza.
-The gunmen rampaged for hours, firing on civilians in towns, along highways and at a techno music festival being held in the desert near Gaza.
+Speaking on ABC's "This Week," U.S. Secretary of State Andrew Blinken said as many as 1,000 Hamas fighters were involved in the assault — a high figure that underscored the extent of planning by the militant group ruling Gaza.
+The gunmen rampaged for hours, gunning down civilians in towns, along highways and at a techno music festival being held in the desert near Gaza.

+Israel hit more than 800 targets in Gaza so far, its military said, including airstrikes that leveled much of the town of Beit Hanoun in the enclave's northeast corner.

+Warplanes fired tons of explosives on 120 targets, Israeli Rear Adm.
+Daniel Hagari told reporters, saying Hamas was using the town as a staging ground for attacks.
+There was no immediate word on casualties, and most of the community's population of tens of thousands of people likely fled before the bombardment.

 Civilians on both sides were already paying a high price.